saucelabs/elemental-next/frontend/tips/45-how-to-test-checkboxes/_python.md

----
-language: python
-level: 1
-hide_sidebar: true
-publish_date: 2016-11-18
-last_update:
-  date: 2023-03-03
----

-## A Solution

-There are two ways to approach this issue -- by seeing if an element has a `checked` attribute (a.k.a. performing an attribute lookup), or by asking an element if it has been _selected_.

-We're going to go through each of these approaches to see their pros and cons.

 ## Example

 For reference, here is the markup from [the page we will be testing against](http://the-internet.herokuapp.com/checkboxes) (an example from [the-internet](https://github.com/tourdedave/the-internet)).